instructure/canvas-lms/doc/api/content_item.md

 > **partner sandbox account by partner support, or for your**
 > **institution through your CSM.**

-*   Using an external tool to create multiple pieces of content directly from, the tool, whether ungraded (like module items), or graded (like assignments), and return them to Canvas in bulk.
+*   Using an external tool to create multiple pieces of content directly from the tool, whether ungraded (like module items), or graded (like assignments), and return them to Canvas in bulk.
 > **This is a new feature currently being tested, and can be turned on for your**